 information is desired.

-I only accepted 'typical nutrient
+accepted typical nutrient

-analysis' (TNA) data for the Cat Food
+analysis (TNA) data for the Cat Food

-Composition chart - not 'guaranteed analysis'
+Composition chart - not guaranteed analysis

-figures which are only minimums and
+figures which are only the minimums and

-maximums which, by definition, are
+GA values, by definition, are

 required to be included on the Cat Food